 The proposals also suggest that there should be a minimum timeframe of six months, from the petition stage to the end of the decree absolute.
 There is currently no minimum timeframe in place, save for a requirement that six weeks passes between the date of Decree Nisi and Decree Absolute.

 The decision to move the processing of divorces from local court centres to a limited number of centralised processing facilities led to an increase in the time it takes to obtain a divorce.
 The average time from divorce petition to decree nisi is now approximately 31 weeks (over 7 months).
 This is an increase of 29% (7 weeks) compared to the previous year.
 The average time from divorce petition to decree absolute was 56 weeks (over 1 year).
 This is an increase of 14% (7 weeks) compared to the previous year.
 Read more in our recent blog: https://www.rainscourt.com/how-long-divorce-petition-2019/.
-The introduction of a six month timeframe is therefore unlikely to affect the timescales of the process.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+The introduction of a six month timeframe is therefore unlikely to affect the timescales of the process.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.